 Want to Dig Deeper into Your Portfolio?

 As the single most important ingredient in long term investment returns, it is critical to understand the asset allocation of your entire investment portfolio.
+How heavily should you be investing in mutual funds?
+How about index funds?
+What about alternative investments like real estate?
 Yet accurately identifying it can be challenging and time-consuming.

 We can help.
 Monitor your investments easily and securely with Personal Capital’s award winning free service, which provides a valuable overview of all of your investment accounts.
-Personal Capital’s new proprietary Investment Checkup analyzes your portfolio(s) to help make sure you’ve got the proper asset allocation.
+Personal Capital’s new proprietary Investment Checkup analyzes your portfolio(s) to help make sure you’ve got the proper asset allocation that suit your overall investment objectives.

 In addition to analyzing your portfolio(s), Personal Capital can also help track your income, spending, assets and liabilities, and provide additional customized investment assistance.
 To grow your finances it’s important to first have a good grasp of your overall financial picture.

 Still have questions or want to learn more?
-Call us at 855-855-8005 and a Personal Capital Associate will help assist you with your questions.
+Contact a financial advisor.